AbCthings/Solar-Radiation-Forecast/PVforecast_LINKS_Foundation_v0.2/README.md

 # Get started

-Modify pvforecast.config to fit your application.
+Modify *pvforecast.config* to fit your application.

-Launche the daemon "./c-codes/pvforecastd".
-This has been compiled for Raspbian.
+Launch the C-written daemon with *./c-codes/pvforecastd*.
+This has been compiled for *Raspbian*, and i should work in all Debian/Debian-like distributions.

 You can compile it within your environment with "gcc pvforecastd.c -o pvforecastd".